-But being a softwood, the cypress is subject to dents and dings, so you will need to craft the furniture with care when using this wood.
+But being a softwood, the cypress is subject to dents and dings, so you will need to craft the furniture carefully when using this wood.

-Also, it’s important to clean and seal the wood by applying the paint, stain, or clear sealant annually to prevent the wood from fading.
+Also, it’s essential to clean and seal the wood by applying the paint, stain, or clear sealant annually to prevent the wood from fading.

 Can Cypress Wood be Painted?

-While Cypress can accept the paints and stains readily; clear sealers are mostly preferred for keeping the stunning appeal of its natural honey-like hues.
+While Cypress can accept paints and stains readily, clear sealers are mostly preferred for keeping the stunning appeal of its natural honey-like hues.

-Clear sealers like polyurethane when applied carefully and by following all the instructions can deliver timeless beauty to Cypress that lasts for long without swelling or shrinking.
+Clear sealers like polyurethane, when applied carefully and by following all the instructions, can deliver timeless beauty to Cypress that lasts for a long without swelling or shrinking.